School of Education

 Student Services: Education Building, 1000 Bascom Mall, Suite 431c, Madison, WI 53706; 608-263-4608

-Professors Chan, Hanley-Maxwell, Lynch, Rosenthal, Wilkerson (chair); Associate Professor Trainor; Assistant Professors Bal, Doren, Leko, Phillips, Ruppar
+Professors Chan, Hanley-Maxwell, Rosenthal, Trainor, Wilkerson (chair); Associate Professor Trainor; Assistant Professors Bal, Doren, Leko, Miller Smedema, Phillips, Ruppar, Tansey

-Degrees granted: B.S. in Education, M.A. and M.S. in Rehabilitation Psychology or Special Education, and Ph.D. with a major in Rehabilitation Psychology or Special Education.
+Degrees granted: B.S. in Education, M.A. in Rehabilitation Psychology, M.S. in Rehabilitation Psychology, M.A. in Special Education, M.S. in Special Education, Ph.D. with a major in Rehabilitation Psychology, Ph.D. with a major in Special Education.

 The Department of Rehabilitation Psychology and Special Education prepares personnel, through professional education, research, and service, for the education and/or rehabilitation of people of all ages with disabilities.
 Instruction and research emphasize educational and behavioral assessment and treatment of children, as well as counseling, assessment, case management, advocacy, and job placement with adults to facilitate improved personal, social, and vocational adjustment.